senresearch/MatrixLM.jl/docs/src/getting_started.md

 )
 ```

-The `resid()` function, available in `MatrixLM.jl`, computes residuals for each observation, helping you evaluate the discrepancy between the model's predictions and the observed data.
+The `resid()` function, available in `MatrixLM.jl`, computes residuals
+for each observation, helping us evaluate the discrepancy between
+the model's predictions and the observed data.

 ```@example
 resids = resid(est);